 9. Lights on, please!
 Time for some water reflection-shots

-During the night time the city changes, because it is all illuminated with different light colors.
+During the nighttime, the city changes, and there are many stunning things to see in Strasbourg because it is all illuminated with different light colors.

 It is time to see the differences and take some nice night shots with your camera.

 You will be amazed how stunning Strasbourg is when the lights are on.

 Along the river side in Strasbourg, you can find these cute trees where you can “hide”.